CyberCookie/siegel/core/client_build/README.md

                 (Usefull for variables / mixins).
             */
             sassResources: String,

             /*
+                Enables svg2icon postcss plugin and set rootPath relatively to which icon paths will be resolved */
+            iconsRoot:String

+            /*
                 List of directories and/or files to be processed by webpack's loaders.